Little Bits of History

 Separate but Equal – In 1896, Plessy v.
 Ferguson was decided.

-May 19: Duty Calls – In 1780 the Dark Day arrives, bringing fear to many.
+May 19: Duty Calls – In 1780, the Dark Day arrived, bringing fear to many.

 Fingerprints – In 1911, the first US conviction was brought on the basis of fingerprint evidence.